caltechlibrary/eprints2bags/README.md

 🏁 Log of recent changes
 -----------------------

+_Version 1.9.2_: This version reports skipped records separately from missing records, in the final summary at the end of a run.

 _Version 1.9.1_: This release updates the README file to explain how to install from PyPI, and fixes some internal files related to producing releases on PyPI.

 _Version 1.9.0_: This release fixes a couple of minor bugs.
 It also changes the debug flag letter to be `-@` and changes the behavior of the flag; these changes are not backward-compatible.
 Internally, it changes the setup process to use `setup.cfg` and uses a new way to get package metadata.
 Finally, this version is being made available from [PyPI](https://pypi.org/project/eprints2bags).